 Nobody set out to write The Bible.
 The Hebrew Scriptures were created over many centuries by many people to record the Jewish People's experience of God.
-The same is true of the Christian Scriptures, some of which were letters written to a specific audience in response to specific needs-and were then found to be helpful to the faithful even after fulfilling their original purpose.
+The same is true of the Christian Scriptures, some of which were letters written to a specific audience in response to specific found to be helpful to the faithful even after fulfilling their original purpose.